 Why Don’t Students Read Emails?02/05/19

-A common problem we hear is that students don’t read their emails.
-In one survey, nearly 40% of students reported that they don’t always open emails from academic advisors, more than half don’t read emails from their academic department, and 72% treat emails from student organizations like spam.
+A common problem we hear is that college students don’t read their emails.
+In one survey, nearly 40% of students reported that they don’t open emails from academic advisors, more than half don’t read emails from their academic department, and 72% treat emails from student organizations like spam.

 We decided to do some research into why and here is what we discovered.